asutosh97/ROCK-PAPER-AND-SCISSORS/README.md

 # ROCK-PAPER-AND-SCISSORS
-a game of rock , scissors and paper.
+An interesting game of rock, paper and scissor.